Aarav2709/LearningRepo/README.md

 # LearningRepo
 My repository, where I learn new languages!
-This repository consists languages such ass :
+This repository consists languages such as :
 1) Python - [Progress](https://cs50.me/cs50p)

-More will be added soon!
-I have tried my best to comment it properly and use all iterations and versions in previous commits as well.
+More to come as I learn.
+This includes the links for the courses that I did, all proper commented code, original website's test, etc.